-PO8 Apply ethical principles and commit to professional ethics and responsibilities and norms of the engineering practice.

-PO9 Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings.

-PO10 Communicate effectively on complex engineering activities with the engineering community and with society atlarge, such as, being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions.
+- h.
+Apply ethical principles and commit to professional ethics and responsibilities and norms of the engineering practice. - i.
+Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings. - j.
+Communicate effectively on complex engineering activities with the engineering community and with society at large, such as, being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions.

 - 1. Understand the importance of human values and ethics in life. - 2.
 Execute the importance of harmonious living in a diverse society. - 3.
-Analyze the sensitivity to the crying needs of society such as ungodliness, corruption, poverty, and suffering, andplay a vital role in eradicating them. - 4.
+Analyze the sensitivity to the crying needs of society such as ungodliness, corruption, poverty, and suffering, and play a vital role in eradicating them. - 4.
 Plan intellectually mature, morally upright, ethically correct, and spiritually inspired decisions. - 5.
 Execute a correct balance between professional excellence and social commitment.

-CO No PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2
+CO No PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12

-1 3 2 1
+1 3 2 2

-2 3 2 1
+2 3 2 2

-3 3 2 1
+3 3 2 2

-4 3 2 1
+4 3 2 2

-5 3 2 1
+5 3 2 2